-Giant kelp exhibits a biphasic life history where adult diploid sporophytes release planktonic flagellated haploid zoospores that ultimately settle upon rocky substrates and germinate into microscopic male or female haploid gametophytes (generally <100 microns in length).
+Giant kelp exhibits a biphasic life history where adult diploid sporophytes release planktonic flagellated haploid zoospores that ultimately settle upon rocky substrates and germinate into microscopic male or female haploid gametophytes (generally < 100 microns length).
 Given adequate light and nutrient conditions, gametogenesis and fertilization occur, and a new microscopic sporophyte generation grows to macroscopic size from the female gametophyte.
-Sporophytes are anchored by perennial holdfasts (often >5 yr in duration) that can be up to 1 m in diameter and from which many short-lived vegetative fronds (<6 mos in duration) grow to the surface (North 1994).
-In addition to having high productivity (Towle and Pearse 1973), giant kelp fronds can form extensive surface canopies over broad rocky subtidal reefs at depths of approximately 6-25 m (Foster and Schiel 1985), and in exceptional years the Point Loma giant kelp canopy can have 100% coverage (~8 km2; Dayton et al. 1992).
+Sporophytes are anchored by perennial holdfasts (often > 5 years duration) that can be up to a meter in diameter and from which many short-lived vegetative fronds (< 6 months duration) grow to the surface (North 1994).
+In addition to having high productivity (Towle and Pearse 1973), giant kelp fronds can form extensive surface canopies over broad rocky subtidal reefs approximately 6 to 25 meters depth (Foster and Schiel 1985), and in exceptional years the Point Loma giant kelp canopy can have 100% coverage (~8 km2; Dayton et al. 1992).
 Experimental studies have demonstrated giant kelp's competitive dominance due to shading by its canopies, and have quantified its underlying role in regulating kelp assemblage structure (Reed and Foster 1984, Dayton et al. 1999).
-Furthermore, giant kelp population dynamics in southern California are driven primarily by pulses of strong recruitment following physical disturbance (e.g., storms; Dayton et al. 1992) and subsequent self thinning that ultimately determines giant kelp sporophyte size and density (Dayton et al. 1992, Graham et al. 1997, Tegner et al. 1997).
-Multiple overlapping cohorts at different stages of self thinning generally results in high variability in sporophyte size and density at scales > 10 m (Graham 2002), except during episodic forest-wide disturbances such as El Niño-
+Furthermore, giant kelp population dynamics in southern California are driven primarily by pulses of strong recruitment following physical disturbance (e.g. storms; Dayton et al. 1992) and subsequent self-thinning that ultimately determines giant kelp sporophyte size and density (Dayton et al. 1992, Graham et al. 1997, Tegner et al. 1997).
+Multiple overlapping cohorts at different stages of self-thinning generally results in high variability in sporophyte size and density at scales less than 10 m (Graham 2002), except during episodic forest-wide disturbances such as ENSO, when broad-scale giant kelp mortality is uniformly high (Edwards 2001).